opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 ## Simulate an index by index name

 It is challenging to predict the appearance of the index when taking into account existing templates.
-To resolve this issue, we will attempt to match the index name with the templates whenever you change the index name, as shown in the image below.
+To resolve this issue, we will attempt to match the index name with the templates whenever you change the index name, as shown in the following image.
 We will merge what users manually input with what the matching template contains, making it a "what you see is what you get" index.

 <img src="/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/simulate-template.png" alt="simulate template"/>{: .img-fluid }

 ## Edit settings by JSON editor and diff mode

 The new Index Management UI offers a visual editor and a JSON editor, which you can use if the visual editor does not support all available fields.
-Additionally, we provided the editor with a `diff` mode, as shown in the following image, so that you can compare the existing index and see what changes they have made to ensure that no mistakes are made.
+Additionally, we provided the editor with a `diff` mode, as shown in the following image, so that you can compare the existing index with the index in the old version and see the changes, preventing errors.

 <img src="/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/json-diff-editor.png" alt="JSON diff editor"/>{: .img-fluid }

-### One click to manage aliases on indexes
+### One click to manage index aliases

-It is straightforward to find out what aliases an index container through API, but it is difficult to determine how many indexes an alias points to through the API.
+It is straightforward to find out what aliases an index contains through the API, but it is difficult to determine how many indexes an alias points to through the API.
 The **Aliases** page provides you with these results by grouping indexes by alias.
-With the Index Management UI, it will be much effortless to attach or detach indexes from an alias, and the alias actions will be automatically generated, eliminating the need for you to build alias actions to add or remove indexes behind an alias and manually enter the indexes, which can lead to mistakes.
+With the Index Management UI, it will be easier to attach or detach indexes from an alias, and the alias actions will be automatically generated, eliminating the need for you to build alias actions to add or remove indexes behind an alias and manually enter the indexes, which can lead to mistakes.

 <img src="/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/alias-creation.png" alt="create an alias"/>{: .img-fluid }